 One of the most serious case of abuse would be that of Ms Thelma Oyasan Gawidan from the Philippines in 2015.

 Her Singaporean employers – Lim Choon Hong and his wife Chong Sui Foon – deprived her of food.
 The only food they provided for her was instant noodles and plain bread twice a day.
 As a result, her weight dropped dramatically from 49kg to 29kg!

 The fact that the couple is merely charged under the Employment of Foreign Manpower Act, shows the kind of rights that domestic workers have.
 The proceedings also show how much rights the domestic workers know of their rights or where to seek help.

 What the domestic worker has gone through, should amount no less than torture and illegal imprisonment or even attempted murder.

-Some of my friends from other countries who learnt about these case through the news have asked me why Singapore had so many of such cases.
+Some of my friends from other countries who learnt about these case through the news have asked me about this trend.